Slinky: Subsequent developments

-Betty James died of congestive heart failure in November 2008, age 90, after having served as president of James Industries from 1960 to 1998.
-Over 300 million Slinkys have been sold between 1945 and 2005, and the original Slinky is still a bestseller.
+Betty James died of congestive heart failure in November 2008, at age 90, after serving as James Industries' president from 1960 to 1998.

-In July 2012, Poof-Slinky, Inc. was acquired by Propel Equity Partners, a private equity firm.
-In 2014, Propel Equity Partners consolidated Poof-Slinky® and several other toy brands into Alex Brands™.
+In July 2012, Poof-Slinky, Inc. was acquired by the private equity firm Propel Equity Partners.
+In 2014, Propel Equity Partners consolidated Poof-Slinky and several other toy brands into Alex Brands.

 In July 2020, the Slinky brand was sold to Just Play.

 Physical properties

-The rules that govern the mechanics of a slinky are Hooke's law and the effects of gravitation.
+The physical laws that govern the mechanics of a Slinky are Hooke's law and gravitation.